 - Polysubstance abuse treatment includes inpatient and outpatient care, psychotherapy, and support groups.

-It can also involve using legal substances in combination with one another, such as alcohol, O-T-C medication, or prescription medicine.[1]
+It can also involve using legal substances in combination with one another, such as alcohol, OTC medication, or prescription medicine.[1]

-- Inability to stop despite physical, interpersonal, financial, or legal issues
+- Inability to stop despite physical, interpersonal, financial, or legal issues.

-- Taking prescription medicine for a different purpose than it is medically intended, such as taking opioids to create euphoria
+- Taking prescription medicine for a different purpose than it is medically intended, such as taking opioids to create euphoria.

-- Taking prescribed medication for longer than recommended or without medical advice
+- Taking prescribed medication for longer than recommended or without medical advice.

-- Strong urge to take the drugs
+- Strong urge to take the drugs at any time of day.

-- Withdrawal symptoms which range in severity when consumption is halted or interrupted[1]
+- Withdrawal symptoms, which range in severity when consumption is halted or interrupted.[1]

 Polysubstance abuse statistics